 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-LATIN_RANDOM is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+latin_random is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

-BOX_BEHNKEN, a C library which computes a Box-Behnken design, that is, a set of arguments to sample the behavior of a function of multiple parameters;
+BOX_BEHNKEN, a C code which computes a Box-Behnken design, that is, a set of arguments to sample the behavior of a function of multiple parameters;

-HALTON, a C library which computes elements of a Halton Quasi Monte Carlo (QMC) sequence, using a simple interface.
+HALTON, a C code which computes elements of a Halton Quasi Monte Carlo (QMC) sequence, using a simple interface.

-HAMMERSLEY, a C library which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.
+HAMMERSLEY, a C code which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.

-NORMAL, a C library which computes elements of a sequence of pseudorandom normally distributed values.
+NORMAL, a C code which computes elements of a sequence of pseudorandom normally distributed values.

-UNIFORM, a C library which computes uniform random values.
+UNIFORM, a C code which computes uniform random values.